Skip to content

 How does the lending process actually work?

 You fund your wallet (starting from $100), and our platform automatically matches your funds with pre-approved borrowers using advanced machine learning.
-Because Brolly facilitates true 1:1 lending, each loan is fully funded by you alone.
+Because Brolly facilitates true individual lending, each loan is fully funded by you alone.
 You can track every match, repayment, and return in real time directly inside the app.
 Disclaimer: Brolly’s automated matching system connects your funds with individual borrowers based on platform criteria.
 We act strictly as an intermediary and do not guarantee the repayment of any matched loan.

 How does Brolly decide which borrowers to lend to?

 Our platform uses advanced machine learning, live Open Banking data, and AI vetting to rigorously assess and automatically match your funds with suitable borrowers.
 You do not manually select individual loans.
-Instead, the system automatically matches your available capital across multiple 1:1 loans to keep your money working efficiently.
+Instead, the system automatically matches your available capital across multiple borrower loans to keep your money working efficiently.
 By depositing funds into your account and keeping the Auto Deploy feature turned on, you consent to this automated matching process.
 Disclaimer: Brolly acts solely as a matching intermediary.
 While we utilize advanced data vetting and Open Banking insights, we do not underwrite the loans, provide financial advice, or guarantee the repayment behavior of any specifically matched borrower.

 How does Brolly ensure lender capital is deployed and repaid instantly?